lynxthecat/cake-autorate/README.md

 kill -USR1 $(cat /var/run/cake-autorate/*/proc_state | grep -E '^maintain_log_file=' | cut -d= -f2)
 ```

-This will place a compressed log file in /var/log with the date and time in its filename
+This will place a compressed log file in /var/log with the date and time in its filename.

 And a very helpful summary plot like this: